cfpb/retirement/front-end.md

 comments for the individual functions inside this view.

 * __Questions View__ (`src/views/questions-view.js`) - This view handles the
-questions in Step 2, including insuring the user sees the appropriate responses based on their age.
+questions in Step 2, including ensuring the user sees the appropriate responses based on their age.
 More information is available in the JSDoc comments for the individual functions inside this view.